Consumer Automotive Finance, I - GuruFocus.com

-Company Plans to Up List to OTC QB, and Change Name to Innate Global, Inc.

-CHARLOTTE, NC / ACCESSWIRE / May 12, 2023 / Consumer Automotive Finance, Inc. (OTCPK:CAFI, Financial) is a company that operates in the sports supplement, fitness equipment, and health and wellness industries.
+CHARLOTTE, NC / ACCESSWIRE / May 18, 2023 / Consumer Automotive Finance, Inc. (OTC PINK:CAFI) is a company that operates in the sports supplement, fitness equipment, and health and wellness industries.
 As part of its expansion strategy, the company seeks to acquire revenue-generating companies that complement its portfolio and enhance its position in these sectors.
-Consumer Automotive Finance, Inc. is excited to announce that it has retained counsel to file an S-1 registration statement with the Securities and Exchange Commission (SEC).
-The filing is a significant step for the company as it moves towards becoming a fully reporting company.
+Consumer Automotive Finance, Inc. is excited to announce that it has engaged legal counsel to file for a name and symbol change.
+The company is pursuing the change to better reflect its recent acquisitions and new focus on health and wellness.

-Consumer Automotive Finance, Inc. is happy to announce its desire to up-list to the OTCQB exchange in addition to the S-1 filing.
-This action will benefit the company and its shareholders by increasing visibility and giving it access to a wider spectrum of investors.

-As part of this transformation, the Company will also change its name to Innate Global, Inc., and is in the process of selecting a new ticker symbol.
-The new name and ticker symbol will better reflect the company's global focus and strategic vision.
+Consumer Automotive Finance, Inc.'s recent acquisitions include 51, LLC, a sports supplement brand; The Quickness, a company that holds a patent for innovative sports training equipment designed to improve linebacker training; and Astound NMN, a brand of anti-aging DNA repairing supplements.
+These new acquisitions create the foundation for the Company's new position in the health and wellness industry.

+On April 25, 2023, the Company also acquired H2O and Solar Energy Solutions, based in central Florida, specializes in providing custom water purification and solar energy solutions for residential and commercial customers.
+With over $430,000 in revenue generated in 2022, the company offers free quotations and home testing to ensure customer satisfaction.
+H2O and Solar Energy Solutions is focused on expanding its sales team to achieve its target of generating over $1,000,000 in revenue in 2023.

 About Consumer Automotive Finance, Inc.: Innate Global, Inc. (formerly Consumer Automotive Finance, Inc.) is a company with three subsidiaries that operate in the sports supplement, fitness equipment, and health and wellness industries, respectively.
 Its subsidiaries are 51, LLC, a sports supplement brand, The Quickness, which holds a patent for innovative sports training equipment designed to improve linebacker training, and Astound NMN, a brand of anti-aging DNA repairing supplements.
 The company is dedicated to providing innovative products and cutting-edge technology that help people achieve their fitness and wellness goals.
 Additionally, Innate Global, Inc. is actively seeking to acquire revenue-generating companies to further expand its portfolio.